-Article 72 (Appropriation of Funds for Occupational Safety and Health Management for Construction Works) (1) Where a person placing an order for construction works concludes a contract or a person taking a leading role in supervising and managing the construction works (excluding a person to whom a contract for construction works is first awarded by a person placing an order for construction works) formulates a project plan for construction works, he or she shall appropriate funds used to prevent industrial accidents (hereinafter referred to as "funds for occupational safety and health management") in the contract amount or project expenses, as determined and publicly notified by the Minister of Employment and Labor. <Amended on Jun.
-9, 2020>

-- (2) To use funds for occupational safety and health management efficiently, the Minister of Employment and Labor may determine the following matters: - 1.
+Article 72 (Appropriation of Funds for Occupational Safety and Health Management for Construction Works)

+- (1) Where a person placing an order for construction works concludes a contract or a person taking a leading role in supervising and managing the construction works (excluding a person to whom a contract for construction works is first awarded by a person placing an order for construction works) formulates a project plan for construction works, he or she shall appropriate funds used to prevent industrial accidents (hereinafter referred to as "funds for occupational safety and health management") in the contract amount or project expenses, as determined and publicly notified by the Minister of Employment and Labor.
+Amended on Jun.
+9, 2020> - (2) To use funds for occupational safety and health management efficiently, the Minister of Employment and Labor may determine the following matters: - 1.
 The standards for appropriation by scale and category of a project; - 2.
 The standards for the use ratio, etc. according to the progress of construction works; - 3.
-Other matters necessary for using occupational safety and health management funds. - (3) A contractee for construction works shall use funds for occupational safety and health management as prescribed in paragraph (2), and prepare and retain statements detailing the relevant expenditure, as prescribed by Ordinance of the Ministry of Employment and Labor. <Amended on Jun.
+Other matters necessary for using occupational safety and health management funds. - (3) A contractee for construction works shall use funds for occupational safety and health management as prescribed in paragraph (2), and prepare and retain statements detailing the relevant expenditure, as prescribed by Ordinance of the Ministry of Employment and Labor.
+Amended on Jun.
 9, 2020> - (4) When a contractor to whom a contract for building or repairing a ship is first awarded formulates a project plan, he or she shall appropriate funds for occupational safety and health in project expenses, as determined and publicly notified by the Minister of Employment and Labor. - (5) No contractee for construction works or contractor to whom a contract for building or repairing a ship is first awarded referred to in paragraph (4) shall use funds for occupational safety and health management for any other purpose than preventing industrial accidents. <Amended on Jun.
 9, 2020>

-Article 73 (Guidance on Prevention of Industrial Accidents during Construction Works) (1) A contractee for construction works prescribed by Presidential Decree shall receive guidance on preventing construction industrial accidents while conducting the relevant construction works from a specialized institution designated under Article 74 (hereinafter referred to as "specialized guidance institution for preventing construction industrial accidents").
+Article 73 (Guidance on Prevention of Industrial Accidents during Construction Works)

-(2) The details of guidance to be provided by a specialized guidance institution for preventing construction industrial accidents, the subject matters of guidance, the method of providing guidance, and other necessary matters shall be prescribed by Presidential
+- (1) Where a person placing an order for, or a contractee (excluding the first contractor awarded the relevant construction works from a person placing an order for such works) for, construction works prescribed by Presidential Decree intends to commence the relevant construction works, he or she shall enter into a guidance contract with a specialized institution designated pursuant to Article 74 (hereinafter referred to as "specialized guidance institution for preventing construction industrial accidents") for preventing construction industrial accidents.
+Amended on Aug.
+17, 2021> - (2) A specialized guidance institution for preventing construction industrial accidents shall provide guidance on preventing industrial accidents for a contractee for construction works, who shall take appropriate measures according to the guidance. <Newly Inserted on Aug.
+17, 2021> - (3)The details of guidance provided by a specialized guidance institution for preventing construction industrial accidents, the field of subject matters of guidance, the method of providing guidance, and other necessary matters shall be prescribed by Presidential Decree. <Amended on Aug.
+17, 2021>

-Decree.